k2view-academy/K2View-Academy/articles/demo_project/README.md

 ## Fabric 6.2 - DBs Setup

 The Fabric Knowledge Base project includes four databases that can be accessed locally from your computer.
-To enable this, the BILLING_DB, CRM_DB, COLLECTION_DB and ORDERS_DB databases have been migrated to SQLite from their initial mySQL, Oracle or PostGrSQL formats.
+To enable this, the BILLING_DB, CRM_DB, COLLECTION_DB and ORDERS_DB databases have been created as SQLite *.db files.

 To configure these databases, do the following: